-In the early days of the NoDAPL resistance at Standing Rock, even before the official existence of Water Protector Legal Collective, National Lawyers Guild attorneys Bruce Ellison, Rachel Lederman and Jeff Haas represented certain Water Protectors in connection with a civil suit filed by Dakota Access, LLC on August 15, 2016.
+In the early days of the NoDAPL resistance at Standing Rock, even before the official existence of Water Protector Legal Collective, National Lawyers Guild attorneys (who later became WPLC board members) Bruce Ellison, Rachel Lederman and Jeff Haas represented certain Water Protectors in connection with a civil suit filed by Dakota Access, LLC on August 15, 2016.

 The lawsuit sought a judgement against seven named Water Protectors as well as an unspecified number of John and Jane Doe defendants that served as placeholders for future named defendants.
 Its aim was to permanently enjoin the defendants from “interfering” with DAPL’s ability to build the pipeline.
 DAPL also sought the court’s affirmation of its entitlement to construct the pipeline and asked for money damages, court costs and “any other relief the Court deems proper.”